 Basal Body Temperature

-Basal body temperature (BBT) is the body’s core waking temperature and is a measure of your resting metabolic rate after 4-6 consecutive hours of sleep.
+Basal body temperature (BBT) is the body’s core waking temperature and is a measure of your resting metabolic rate after at least 3 consecutive hours of sleep.
 Temperatures are taken orally with a basal body thermometer upon waking each morning before getting out of bed and before any activity (this includes going to the toilet, having a drink of water, or cuddling your partner).
 Your BBT can be tracked using either a digital basal body thermometer or a wearable BBT monitor*.

 BBT is used to track when ovulation is likely to have occurred in the cycle, marking the end of the fertile window.
 BBT cannot predict when you will ovulate, but it can tell you in retrospect that ovulation has occurred by a temperature rise that will remain elevated until your next period.
 The hormone progesterone is what causes the BBT to rise after ovulation and to remain elevated until the next cycle.